nyu-systems/gauntlet/README.md

 ### Retrieving Gauntlet Semantics for a P4 Program
 For debugging purposes, you can run

-    bin/get_p4_semantics -i out.p4
+    bin/get_p4_semantics out.p4

 to retrieve the semantic representation of a particular P4 program.
 This will print the Z3 formula of each pipe in the package.
 These semantics can be used for equality comparison or test-case inference.

 ### Validating a P4C Program
 To validate that a program is compiled correctly by `p4c`, you can run

-     modules/p4c/build/p4bludgeon --output out.p4 --arch top && bin/validate_p4_translation -i out.p4
+     modules/p4c/build/p4bludgeon --output out.p4 --arch top && bin/validate_p4_translation out.p4
-`src/validate_p4_translation.py` checks if a sequence of P4 programs are all equivalent to each other using the `src/check_p4_pair.py` program as a sub routine.
+`bin/validate_p4_translation` checks if a sequence of P4 programs are all equivalent to each other using the `bin/check_prog_equality` program as a sub routine.
 This sequence is produced by running p4c on an input P4 program.
 When p4c is run on an input P4 program, it produces a sequence of P4 programs, where each P4 program corresponds to the version of the input P4 program after a p4c optimization pass.
 This allows us to validate whether compilation/translation is working correctly and to pinpoint the faulty optimization pass if it isn't working correctly.

 ### Model-Based Testing